vmstio/docs/content/about/infrastructure.md

 | n8n Cloud     | Automation Platform                                                                                                                                |

 Other vendors or open-source projects that we consume or utilize but do not have an ongoing external API or system connection to are not included in this list.
-For example, rclone is used to back up our platform, but it is integrated into a custom container image that is built and deployed.
-The availability of the application on its download site is not mandatory for the operational readiness of vmst.io.

 ### Compute Resources

-#### Virtual Machines

-We use an all-virtual architecture using DigitalOcean "Droplets" as the compute backend for all our hosted services and databases.

 #### Kubernetes